awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-publishsnsnotification.md

   Type: String

   Description: \(Optional\) The ARN of the role that allows Automation to perform the actions on your behalf\.
-+ Description
++ Message

   Type: String

-  Description: \(Optional\) A description for the snapshot
+  Description: \(Required\) The message to include in the SNS notification\.
-+ VolumeId
++ TopicARN

   Type: String

-  Description: \(Required\) The ID of the volume\.
+  Description: \(Required\) The ARN of the SNS topic to publish the notification to\.

 **Examples**

 Start the automation

 ```
-aws ssm start-automation-execution --document-name AWS-CreateSnapshot --parameters parameters
+aws ssm start-automation-execution --document-name AWS-PublishSNSNotification --parameters Message=message,TopicARN=arn:aws:sns:us-east-1:123456789012:SNSTopicARN
 ```

 Retrieve the execution output